bartongroup/RATS/README.md

 ## Detecting Differential Transcript Usage

 First we will need a sleuth object containing the transcript abundance estimate data.
-The input format recognized is the the output of
+The input format recognized is the output of
 [sleuth](http://pachterlab.github.io/sleuth/).
 See the [introduction to sleuth](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html) pages for details on how to load the transcript abundance estimate data from [kallisto](https://pachterlab.github.io/kallisto/) into a sleuth object, and see the [wasabi](https://github.com/COMBINE-lab/wasabi) tool for how to load the transcript abundance estimate data from   [Sailfish](https://github.com/kingsfordgroup/sailfish) or [Salmon](https://github.com/COMBINE-lab/salmon) into a sleuth object.

 For our example we will call our sleuth object, `so`.